October 22, 2015 by Matthew Creager

 Most modern mobile apps depend heavily on the app’s back-end.
 That’s because many of the expectations users have for mobile apps today -- for the application to work regardless of network connectivity, to notify them when relevant content changes, to have integrations with the social networks they use, for appropriate levels of security, and a hundred other things -- are reliant on the app’s back-end services.

 The most common pattern for mobile back-ends we see today is for developers to design, build and maintain their back-end architectures on Heroku.
 This approach is as flexible as it is powerful, but it requires significant engineering effort.
-A faster alternative would be to use a service like Parse.
-Using the Parse SDKs gets you some great services right out of the box.
-However, if you need to add customized functionality to your application at scale, there just isn't a simple way to do it.Read more →
+A faster alternative would be to use a...Read more →